China Map | HD Political Map of China

 History:

-The origins of the modern Chinese can be traced back to the cradle of civilization in the fertile Yellow River basin of the North China Plain.
+The origins of the modern day nation can be traced back to the cradle of civilization in the fertile Yellow River basin of the North China Plain.
 In the 21st century BC, the semi-legendary Xia Dynasty and the stalwart Shang and Zhou dynasties developed bureaucratic political systems to serve hereditary monarchies or dynasties.

 Culture: